In-person therapy offers teens a separate space from home or school to talk about what’s really going on with their mental health

 Therapists can be quite neutral, which means worries about coming off a certain way (so important to teens!) can be grappled with in isolation from more complicated home and social dynamics.
-Therapy is separate and private, which can be the very thing that allows teens the freedom to talk about what’s really going on.
+Therapy is separate and private, which can be the very thing that allows teens the freedom to talk about what’s really going on with their mental health challenges, including self-harm and suicidal ideation, struggles with low self-esteem and body issues, ADHDsubstance abuseeating disorders, and peer pressure.
 While this can happen remotely, being together in person rather than online reinforces this separateness, leading to more open discussions.

-Teens missed key developmental moments during COVID: In-person therapy or remote therapy that moves to in-person work can ease this path
+Teens missed key developmental moments during COVID: In-person therapy or telehealth that moves to in-person therapy sessions can ease this path

 As the COVID quarantine era fades further into the rearview mirror, many have moved on.
 However, parents commonly see some of the lasting effects of this period on their teens.
-Symptoms like depression and anxiety are clear consequences of extended isolation, separation from peers, and lack of in-person schooling, as well as perhaps too much time spent together as a family under difficult circumstances.
-Most importantly, many teens missed important developmental moments in which different phases of independence would have otherwise taken place, like riding the subway, learning to socialize and make friends, and navigating different rules, contexts, and degrees of self-direction.
+Symptoms like depression and anxiety are clear consequences of extended isolation, separation from peers, and lack of in-person schooling, as well as perhaps too much time spent together as a family under difficult circumstances (of note, we also provide family therapy with teens).
+Most importantly, many teens missed important developmental moments in which different phases of independence would have otherwise taken place, like riding the subway to middle school or high school, learning to socialize and make friends, and navigating different rules, contexts, stressors, life’s challenges, and degrees of self-direction.
 By missing out on learning how to do certain things when they otherwise might have, these adolescents are now behind.
-Some compensated by developing an overreliance on gaming, screens, and social media, adding inertia to the effort to support them in engaging with in-person social relationships.
+Some compensated by developing an overreliance on gaming, screens, and social media as coping skills, adding inertia to the effort to support them in engaging with in-person social relationships.

-These struggles can interfere with a teen’s ability to leave the house and be in the world, including for in-person therapy.
-In some instances, there is a benefit to starting online therapy with teens with the plan to shift to in-person therapy as a near-term goal.
+These struggles can interfere with a teen’s ability to leave the house and be in the world, including for in-person therapy for teens.
+With certain mental health issues, there is a benefit to starting online therapy with teens with the plan to shift to in-person teen counseling services as a near-term goal.
 This allows teens who might feel stuck to move into in-person work more gradually and ease their path toward a richer experience in the office.

-Play isn’t only for kids: In-person therapy provides endless opportunities to connect with teens creatively
+Play isn’t only for kids: In-person therapy services provide endless opportunities to connect with teens and young adults creatively

 We often think of teens as being past the age of playing.
 In reality, even adults have a playful side.
 It’s generally not difficult to invite that part of teenagers into the treatment room for therapy.
-Play is a way of working through difficult feelings, a kind of healthy defense, and even a form of helpful regression in which teens can access earlier parts of themselves, such as past experiences and feelings.
+Play therapy is a way of working through difficult feelings, a kind of healthy defense, and even a form of helpful regression in which teens can access earlier parts of themselves to work through past experiences and feelings.
 Play can also be a useful tool to help teens connect with their therapist and build something together with the difficult contents of their lives.

-Showing up is an important part of therapy with teens
+Showing up is an important part of therapy for teens

 Showing up is an underrated part of therapy.
-Letting the therapist know the train is late or they need to stay after school a bit longer are small ways that teens can own their own therapy and foster accountability.
-For teens struggling with depression or anxiety, just the act of getting out of bed to travel to a therapist’s office can disrupt cycles in which they feel stuck.
-Of course, these kinds of struggles can interfere with a teen’s ability to be in the world, including in-person therapy.
-This can make in-person therapy take more effort, but that effort can be an essential part of the treatment.
+Letting their providers know the train is late or they need to stay after school a bit longer are small ways that teens can own their own therapy and foster accountability.
+For teens struggling with mental health concerns, like depression or anxiety, just the act of getting out of bed to travel to a therapist’s office can disrupt cycles in which they feel stuck.
+Of course, these kinds of struggles can interfere with a teen’s ability to be in the world, including in-person therapy for teens.
+This can make in-person teen counseling take more effort, but that effort can be an essential part of the treatment.

-Building relationships with teens is hard: Therapists need all the help we can get
+Building relationships with teens is hard: Teen therapists need all the help we can get to construct a safe space

 Matt Lundquist headshot